neuefische/web-exercises/sessions/react-data-fetching/star-wars/README.md

 ## Task

 - Start the development server and make yourself familiar with the application.
+- Open the browser: there are links to four characters, but only the first one (Luke Skywalker) currently works.
-- Open the browser under [localhost:3000/characters/luke-skywalker](localhost:3000/characters/luke-skywalker): there is a character displayed together with some information.
+- Click the link to Luke ([localhost:3000/characters/1](localhost:3000/characters/1)): there is a character displayed together with some information.
-- Switch to [`pages/characters/luke-skywalker.js`](pages/characters/luke-skywalker.js): it renders the `Card` component, but uses hard coded data.
+- In your Code editor, switch to [`pages/characters/1.js`](pages/characters/1.js): it renders the `Card` component, but uses hard coded data.

 ### Fetching with `SWR`